-Annual CFO Pathways Report 2022 Edition
+Annual CPO Pathways Report 2022 Edition

 Undoubtedly, the pandemic has focused attention on the People agenda, and the approach to people management, leadership and conduct is under the microscope across industry, from start-up, to multinational, in both private and public sector and, most recently of course, in government.